 If an institution makes a claim, the institution must be able to verify that claim through evidence and/or interviews.
 This is the kind of information the BIR team member can identify during Program Review and alert a site team member to verify.
 During the site visit, evidence cited in any of the reports should be available for the team to review.
-If the team members conclude that claims are made without supporting documentation, the team lead and consultant should be informed so they can include that information in the mid-visit report.
-It is critical that reviewers, whether during Program ReviewReview, and the site visit, examine documentation to ensure that these claims are accurate.
+If the team members conclude that claims regarding the effective operation of an institution’s educator preparation program(s) are made without supporting documentation, the team lead and consultant should be informed so they can include that information in the mid-visit report.
+It is critical that reviewers, during Program Review, Common Standards Review, and the site visit, examine documentation to ensure that these claims are accurate.

 Describe What Documentation Must be Reviewed at the Site Visit (Common Standards and Program Review Only)

-If the program documents provide an adequate description of how the institution responds to a standard, and are supported by documentation available during Program Review, the program reviewer will indicate on the Preliminary Report of Findings that the standard is preliminarily aligned.
-That information will inform the site visit reviewer that the institution’s alignment to the standard can be verified through “sampling” interviews (which are described below).
-However, if the Program Review does not provide adequate evidence that a standard is preliminarily aligned, the site visit reviewer must seek additional information specifically about the standards that are not preliminarily aligned.
-In many cases, the program reviewer will identify the types of evidence that the site visit reviewer should examine during the site visit.
+If the program documents provide an adequate description of how the institution responds to a standard, and are supported by evidence provided in Program Review, the program reviewer will indicate on the Preliminary Report of Findings that the standard is preliminarily aligned.
+The same process applies for the Common Standards Review.
+However, if the Program Review and the Common Standards Review do not provide adequate evidence that a standard is preliminarily aligned, the site visit reviewer must seek additional information.
+In many cases, the program reviewer and Common Standards reviewer will identify the types of evidence that the site visit reviewer should examine during the site visit.

-Interviewing Stakeholders
+Site Visit Interviews

-A critical method of obtaining sufficient data to make a determination of institutional and program quality and effectiveness is through interviewing many people with direct knowledge of the institution or program.The number of people who need to be interviewed from a particular program depends, in large part, on the Preliminary Report of Findings.
-If Program Review determined that the program is not aligned with significant parts of standards, or whole standards, the accreditation administrator may add a member to the site visit team to focus exclusively on that program.
-In that event, it is important that a sufficient number of people from all the major constituencies related to that program (faculty and administration from the institution, candidates, cooperating master teachers and school administrators, graduates of the programs and their employers, and advisory groups to the programs) be interviewed carefully about their experiences with the institution and the program in relation to the standards.
+A critical method of obtaining sufficient data to make a determination of institutional and program quality and effectiveness is through interviewing many individuals with direct knowledge of the institution or program.
+It is important that a sufficient number of people from all the major constituencies related to that program (including, but not limited to, faculty and administration from the institution, candidates, cooperating/mentor teachers and school administrators, graduates of the programs and their employers, and advisory groups to the programs) be interviewed carefully about their experiences with the institution and the program in relation to the standards.
+The institution should invite all members of these constituency groups to be interviewed rather than selectively inviting or encouraging particular individuals to take part in interviews.

-For programs with standards that are all preliminarily aligned, or that have small parts of standards not aligned, each team member will likely be assigned three to four programs to review.
-To maximize valuable interview time, these team members will interview groups of similar type stakeholders from multiple programs at the same time (e.g., advisory board members from the multiple subject, single subject, reading, and clear programs.)
-This process is called “sampling” and allows the team to gather information from “samples” of stakeholders rather than from multiple members of a particular stakeholder type for each program.
+If Program Review determined that the program is not aligned with significant parts of standards, or whole standards, the Administrator of Accreditation may add a member to the site visit team to focus exclusively on that program.
+For programs with standards that are all preliminarily aligned, or that have small parts of standards not aligned, each team member will likely be assigned more than one program to review.
+To maximize valuable interview time, these team members may interview similar groups from multiple programs at the same time (e.g., advisory board members from the multiple subject, single subject, and education specialist programs.)
+This process is called “sampling” and allows the team to gather information from “samples” of individuals rather than from multiple members of a particular type for each program.
 Some interviews will continue to be scheduled with single individuals (e.g., department chairperson).
 The team lead and State consultant will be able to clarify the interview responsibilities of any particular team member.